Periodic orbits and Birkhoff sections of stable Hamiltonian structures: SHS with finitely many periodic orbits

-If $g=0$, then a theorem of Franks \cite{F2} shows that either $\varphi$ has infinitely many periodic points of arbitrarily large periods, or there are exactly two fixed points, {\it i.e.} $\phi$ is an irrational pseudorotation of the two-sphere.
-We deduce that $\phi$ has infinitely many periodic points of arbitrarily large period or $\Sigma_g^b$ is either a disk $D^2$ or an annulus $\mathbb{A}$, and in both cases $\phi$ is an irrational pseudorotation.
-Observe that if a positive iterate of a diffeomorphism is an irrational pseudorotation, the same holds for the diffeomorphism itself, so there is no issue if we considered a positive iterate of $\phi$. \\
+We start with the case $g=0$, thus $\Sigma_g$ is a sphere.
+Theorem~\ref{thm:Fk} shows that either $\varphi$ is a pseudorotation (if the rotation set is a single point), or $\varphi$ has infinitely many periodic points of arbitrarily large periods.
+We deduce that $\phi$ has infinitely many periodic points of arbitrarily large period or $\Sigma_g^b$ is either a disk $D^2$ or an annulus $\mathbb{A}$, and in both cases $\phi$ is a pseudorotation.
+Observe that if a positive iterate of a homeomorphism is a pseudorotation, the same holds for the homeomorphism itself.